-English users need to click on the US flag to change the language from German to English.
 A selection menu is displayed on the right side to edit, create or delete extensions among other features.
-The easiest way to edit an existing extension is to double-click it in the extension listing.
+The easiest way to edit an existing extension is to double-click its row in the extension listing.

-Here it is possible to change the extension icon, manage actions, configure whether the file extension should always be shown in the operating system and if a confirmation is required to open files with the extension after download.
+Here it is possible to change the extension icon, manage actions, configure whether the file extension should always be shown in Windows Explorer and elsewhere, and if a confirmation is required to open files with the extension after download.

 Actions can be created, edited or deleted.
 There is furthermore an option to configure a default action if multiple actions are available, e.g. opening the file in several programs that support it and selecting the default that you want loaded when you double-click on a file that has the association.

 Another handy feature is the ability to create a backup of a selected extension to be able to restore it at a later time.